 General Strength Circuit

 We are going to use a jump rope (skipping rope) in this circuit.
-The reason the jump rope was added, besides adding variety, is to help increase foot speed, work on balance/coordination, and increase aerobic capacity (work capacity).
+The reason the jump rope was added, is to help increase foot speed, work on balance/coordination, and increase aerobic capacity (work capacity).

-You combine all of those great benefits along with the benefits of doing general strength work listed above and you have created a completely efficient workout that will only take about 25 minutes!
+You combine all of those great benefits along with the help of doing the general strength work listed above, and you have created a completely efficient workout that will only take about 25 minutes!
 Jump Rope Circuit: (performed on grass)